FastianAbdullah/Time-Classification-with-GridDb-and-Metas-Prophet/blog.md

 ![Output](https://github.com/FastianAbdullah/Time-Classification-with-GridDb-and-Metas-Prophet/blob/main/imgs/temp-forecast-img.png)

-This article shows how to build a time Series forecasting model for daily minimum temperature using GridDb and Prophet Model.
+This article shows how to build a time series forecasting model for daily minimum temperature using GridDB and Prophet Model.We want to predict future daily minimum temperatures by learning from past weather data.Think of it like this - if you know how cold it's been every day for the past few years, you can make educated guesses about how cold it will be in the coming days or months.

-We will retrive historical daily minimum temperatures from the kaggle dataset, insert it into a GridDb time series container and use that data to train a forecasting model which is meta prophet model developed by facebook, a specialized additive model where non-linear trends are fit with yearly, weekly and daily seasonality.
+We will retrieve historical daily minimum temperatures from the kaggle dataset, insert it into a GridDB time series container and use that data to train a forecasting model which is meta prophet model developed by facebook, a specialized additive model where non-linear trends are fit with yearly, weekly and daily seasonality.

 GridDB is a robust NOSQL database optimized for efficiently handling large volumes of real-time data.
 Its advanced in-memory processing and time series data management make it ideal for big data and IoT applications.